Machine Learning Testing in an ADAS Case Study Using Simulation-Integrated Bio-Inspired Search-Based Testing: Deeper : A Bio-Inspired Simulation-Integrated Testing Framework

 The ES-driven test generators in Deeper use two canonical $(\mu + \lambda)$ and $(\mu, \lambda)$ ES algorithms.
-The ES-driven test generators start with initializing a population with $\mu$ test scenarios sampled from the population seed.
-The fitness value of each test scenario is calculated through rendering them in the simulation.
-Next, a temporary population with size $\lambda$ is formed by the reproduction of test scenarios from the original population.
-This temporary population is used to create offspring by applying the proposed domain-specific crossover or mutation operations (See Section \ref{D:Sec::Search_Algorithms_GA} ) to its individuals according to user-set crossover and mutation probabilities.
-In $(\mu + \lambda)$ ES, then both parents and the resulting offspring are copied to a selection pool, and a new population with size $\mu$ is created by using tournament selection.
-While, in $(\mu, \lambda)$ ES-driven test generator, the new population is selected only from the offspring.
 Algorithm \ref{Algorithm:mu+lambda} presents the procedure of $(\mu + \lambda)$ ES-driven test generator, where $\mu=70$ and $\lambda =30$.
 The procedure of $(\mu,\lambda)$ ES test generator is almost the same as $(\mu + \lambda)$ ES, and the main difference is in the selection step, where the $\mu$ highly-valued individuals are selected only from the offspring in $(\mu,\lambda)$ ES.
 However, with regard to the required convergence condition $(\mu < \lambda)$ in this case, then those parameters in $(\mu,\lambda)$ ES test generator are configured as $\mu=70$ and $\lambda =100$ (the size of the main population is fixed at both ES-driven test generators).